sleirsgoevy/notton/README.txt

 python3 genconfig.py > c.json

 Then you can run NotTON:
-python3 notton.py c.json <bind_addr>-<remote_addr>
+python3 notton.py c.json

-Note that address pairs must match exactly for that to work.
+Note that no sockets are connected by default.
+Use !socket to create a new one.

 # Features